Financing your education

 Barnard’s financial aid process is designed to foster quality, access, and diversity.
-Policies are committed to making Barnard a realistic option for families, regardless of finances, and to ensuring qualified applicants are able to afford to attend.
+Our policies reflect our commitment to making Barnard a realistic option for families, regardless of finances, and to ensuring qualified applicants are able to afford to attend.

-The Office of Financial Aid assists each family using grants, loans, and job opportunities to meet 100% of demonstrated need, and provides relevant advice on financing a Barnard education.
+The Office of Financial Aid assists each family using grants, loans, and job opportunities to meet 100 percent of demonstrated need, and provides relevant advice on financing a Barnard education.
 All aid is based on financial need.
 While every family’s income and assets are evaluated uniformly to determine family contribution, individual circumstances are also taken into consideration.
-For this reason, The Office of Financial Aid welcomes contact from families and works hard to help each make the best financial choices.
+For this reason, the Office of Financial Aid welcomes contact from families and works hard to help each make the best financial choices.

-In our review of applications from international citizens and applications from all transfer students, we will consider a student's financial need in our admissions decision making.
-Students who are not U.S. citizens or permanent residents are considered international students for financial aid purposes.
+In our review of applications from international citizens and applications from all transfer students, Barnard is “need-aware.”
+That means we will consider a student's financial need in our admissions decision making.
+Students who are not US citizens or permanent residents are considered international students for financial aid purposes.
 Barnard is able to assist a small number of international citizens who are first-year applicants and are aware that need may be a factor in our review of these applications.
 Barnard is unable to assist international transfer students.

 For all students, Barnard remains committed to meeting full demonstrated need.

 The College believes that the primary responsibility for financing educational costs rests with each student's family, and all College aid is supplementary to family resources.
 Once need has been established, Barnard meets the demonstrated need of all eligible students with a combination of grant, loan, and employment opportunities.
-Barnard's policy for awarding financial aid seeks both fairness and the ability to meet 100% of demonstrated need as designated above, therefore we do not offer merit scholarships.
+Barnard's policy for awarding financial aid seeks both fairness and the ability to meet 100 percent of demonstrated need as designated above; therefore, we do not offer merit scholarships.